ashok-kavungal/robot-api/readme.md

 MONGO_TEST_DATABASE=<name-of-mongodb-database-for-testing->
 PORT=<port-for-express-api-to-listen>
 ```
+ The .env file is already added to .gitignore and is not allowed in the git repository for project security.<br>

+[Travis CI](https://docs.travis-ci.com/) : Travis CI is used to run the build and run test.
+The configuration in .travis.yml file in the root of project directory triggers, build and run tests of the project using docker service.
+Travis pulls the commits from github.
+The environment variables , to be used in travis has to defined in the [repository settings](https://docs.travis-ci.com/user/environment-variables/).

-### Development using Node
+### Development using Node.js

-Find the Node.js installation guide for your environment here : [official Node.js website](https://nodejs.org/)
+Find the Node.js installation guide for your environment here : [official Node.js website](https://nodejs.org/).
+The project uses [npm](https://www.npmjs.com/) to manage the node packages used in the project.
+Node may also require [git](https://git-scm.com/downloads) for version control.

 ## Usage